 The Company sponsors the Build-A-Bear Workshop, Inc. Non-Qualified Deferred Compensation Plan, a non-qualified plan which mirrors the substantive terms of the Build-A-Bear Workshop, Inc. Employee Savings Trust.
 The non-qualified plan permits certain highly compensated employees, including the NEOs, whose deferrals are otherwise limited to the qualified plan, to make additional pre-tax deferrals of compensation.
 The Company may make matching contributions to this non-qualified plan to replicate Company matching contributions that would have been made to the qualified plan, but for limitations in the Code.
-In 2014, the Company matched 20% of the participants' 2013 contributions of up to 6% of the participant's salary, divided between the 401(k) plan and the 401(k) mirror plan.
+In 2015, the Company matched 35% of the participants' 2014 contributions of up to 6% of the participant's salary, divided between the 401(k) plan and the 401(k) mirror plan.
 The Company matching contribution is not fully vested until the participant has been employed by the Company for five years.
-Of the NEOs, only Ms. Klocke and Mr. Wine participated in this plan during 2014.
+None of the NEOs participated in this plan during 2015.

-Federal Income Tax and Accounting Considerations Code Section 162(m)
+Federal Income Tax and Accounting Considerations

+Code Section 162(m)